- Read 1891 times

 All of these materials are porous and they all contain phthalates as well as other irritating chemicals that people have bad reaction to.
 Why are they available?
 Basically they are cheap.
 A barrier between your sensitive bits and these toys is recommended.
 You can use water based lubes with these materials and some are fine with silicone lubes but stay away from oil based lubes.

 I hope you found this article interesting and useful, basically stay away form the cheap materials and if you can go for silicone every time.
 Thanks for reading this, I'd love to hear what you think about it so why not place a comment below.

 - In this article I discuss which materials are body safe and best for your sex toys.

-I am an award winning married mother of two who loves getting off with all manner of Sex Toys but has a soft spot for Fucking Machines and Sex Machines (I bet you can guess where that soft spot is).
-I am also rather fond of E-Stim or Electrosex play.
-I love reviewing all manner of sex toys and lubes so join me on my quest for ever kinkier orgasms.
+I am an award winning reviewer and married mother of two who loves getting off with all manner of Sex Toys.
+I really have a soft spot for Fucking Machines and Sex Machines though (I bet you can guess where that soft spot is).
+I'm also rather fond of E-Stim or Electrosex as well as kinky BDSM play.
+I love reviewing all manner of sex toys, adult related products and lubes so join me on my quest for ever kinkier orgasms.